-In the past, RLUS courses took place in universities and language schools in Russia.
-However, the Russian invasion of Ukraine on 24 February 2022, and the sanctions against Russia which followed, made this impossible.
-Students who were in Russia at the time of the invasion were quickly brought back to the UK.
-We then had to find new Russian language courses in countries where there was a large Russian population, where Russian was widely spoken, which were not bound by any sanctions, and which played no part in the war between Russia and Ukraine.
+For more than forty years, RLUS has provided high-quality, immersive Russian-language study experiences in collaboration with academic partners abroad.
+Until 2022, the courses took place in universities and language schools in Russia.
+However, the Russian invasion of Ukraine on 24 February that year, and the sanctions against Russia which followed, meant this was no longer possible.
+We had to establish new Russian language courses in countries where there was a large Russian population, where Russian was widely spoken, which were not bound by any sanctions, and which played no part in the war between Russia and Ukraine.

 About the courses